czyys/dustforceguide/README.md

 For practicing extended dash rhythm you can consider enabling Boost Trainer which you can find in Dustmod → Tools.
 What also helps some players is a 275 BPM metronome playing in the background.

-Keeping the dash rhythm makes sense only when you're moving faster then your normal running speed.
-For example, there's no point in doing it right after you've started running from a standstill, and in case of Dustworth it would even be detrimental.
+Keeping the dash rhythm makes sense only when you're moving faster than your normal running speed.
+For example, there's no point in doing it right after you start running from a standstill, and in case of Dustworth it would even be detrimental.

 Lastly, don't mash the 'dash' key instead of timing the presses.
 It's a very bad idea.